alexfikl/uvt-poster/README.md

 | `orientation=name`                | Set the orientation to "landscape" or "portrait" |
 | Other                             | Other options are passed to `beamerposter` |

+The `language` option is only used to automatically select a logo from the included assets that matches the chosen language.
+If you provide a logo yourself, this will have no effect.
 The standard branding colors are given below.

 | Color                             | RGB
 | :-                                | :-